 You may contact the Board of Directors, an individual non-management director, or the non-management Directors as a group by writing to them c/o AmeriGas Propane, Inc., P.O.
 Box 965, Valley Forge, PA 19482.
-These procedures have been posted on the Partnership's website at www.amerigas.com; see "Investor Relations - Corporate Governance;" click the "Investor Relations" caption, then click the "Corporate Governance" caption, then click on "Contact AmeriGas Propane, Inc. Board of Directors".
+These procedures have been posted on the Partnership's website at www.amerigas.com; see "Investor Relations, About AmeriGas, Corporate Governance, Contact AmeriGas Propane, Inc. Board of Directors."